thomas-fossati/draft-fft-rats-eat-measured-component/draft-fft-rats-eat-measured-component.md

 `measurement`
 : Digest value and algorithm, encoded using CoRIM digest format ({{Section 1.3.8 of -corim}}).

-`authorizers`
+`signers`
-: One or more authorizing entities, each encoded according to the format described in {{authorizer}}.
+: One or more signing entities, each encoded according to the format described in {{signer}}.

 #### Component Identifier {#component-id}